A loaf of French bread with a sliced partial loaf on top.

 • With chocolate– A classic French treat.
 A warm baguette with some good quality dark chocolate sandwiched inside and maybe a sprinkle of salt.
 A good, simple, quality snack.

-• For stuffing– I always make my stuffing for thanksgiving and Christmas with a baguette style bread that I have prebaked full of seasoning.
+• For stuffing– I always make my stuffing for Thanksgiving and Christmas with a baguette style bread that I have prebaked full of seasoning.

 • An absolute treasure trove of breakfast casseroles can be made from day old baguette.